HackDesignChallenge/Games-AI-Task-3/README.md

 # Games-AI-Task3
-Teach a bot to play a game
+Teach a Bot to Play a Game

 Create a bot that plays an already existing casual game.

 When submitting your work please include the following info about the game: